mathewj1778/cardlyconnect-privacy/README.md

 Accounts can be deleted permanently

+Cardly Connect maintains aggregate usage statistics, such as the total number of cards sent, to help improve the app and understand overall usage.
+These statistics do not identify individual users.

 Contact:
 For questions regarding this Privacy Policy, contact: mathewj1778@gmail.com Users may request support or privacy-related inquiries by contacting the email address listed below.